Geometric characteristics of quantum evolution: curvature and torsion: Torsion

 The coefficient

 does not depend on $\Delta t$ and $\Delta t'$ and can be called the torsion coefficient.
-For simplicity we put $\Delta t=\Delta t'$ and then
+For simplicity, we put $\Delta t=\Delta t'$ and then

-Similarly to the dimensionless curvature coefficient we introduce a dimensionless torsion coefficient
+Similarly to the dimensionless curvature coefficient, we introduce a dimensionless torsion coefficient

-Now let us show that $1-I_2$ has a geometrical meaning, namely, it is proportional to the squared distance of the state $|\psi_1\rangle$ to the plane of quantum evolution spanned by $|\phi_1\rangle$ and $|\phi_2\rangle$.
-The distance between a given state $|\psi_1\rangle$ and the plane is that between $|\psi_1\rangle$ and the normalized projection of this vector onto the plane.
+Now, let us show that $1-I_2$ has a geometrical meaning, namely, it is proportional to the squared distance of the state $|\psi_1\rangle$ to the plane of quantum evolution spanned by $|\phi_1\rangle$ and $|\phi_2\rangle$.
+The distance between a given state $|\psi_1\rangle$ and the plane is equal to the distance between $|\psi_1\rangle$ and the normalized projection of this vector onto the plane.
 The normalized projection of $|\psi_1\rangle$ on the plane is

-where from the condition $\langle\tilde\psi_1|\tilde\psi_1\rangle=1$ we find $c=1/\sqrt{\langle\psi_1|\hat I_2\hat I_2|\psi_1\rangle}= 1/\sqrt{\langle\psi_1|\hat I_2|\psi_1\rangle}$.
-Here we use that $(\hat I_2)^2=\hat I_2$.
-Then the squared distance between the state $|\psi_1\rangle$ and the plane is
+where from the condition $\langle\tilde\psi_1|\tilde\psi_1\rangle=1$, we find $c=(\langle\psi_1|\hat I_2\hat I_2|\psi_1\rangle)^{-1/2}= (\langle\psi_1|\hat I_2|\psi_1\rangle)^{-1/2}$.
+Here, we use that $(\hat I_2)^2=\hat I_2$.
+Then, the squared distance between the state $|\psi_1\rangle$ and the plane is

 where we use that $|I_2|=I_2$.